-Children now use the internet from a young age as part of their everyday lives.
+Children use the Internet from a young age as part of their everyday lives.
 They gain access using a variety of different electronic equipment ranging from small portable devices such as mobile phones or tablets to larger devices such as laptops and gaming machines.
-The same devices can be used by children for different purposes online such as communication, education, gaming, shopping and banking.
-Communication often involves sharing content and images via social networking sites such as Facebook, Twitter, Snapchat, Instagram and other online apps or platforms.
-Children may be distressed or harmed by accessing inappropriate content through such social media or other websites.
+The same devices can be used by Children for different purposes online such as communication, education, Esports & gaming, shopping and banking.
+Communication often involves sharing and viewing content and images via social networking sites and Apps, which may expose them to inappropriate content that causes harm or distress.

-The use of technology can also cause a risk of harm to children even if a perpetrator never meets a child face to face.
-That harm includes cyber bullying by sending abusive texts and emails; posting visible hurtful content on a child's social media pages; grooming children for sexual abuse.
+The use of technology can also cause a risk of harm to Children even if a perpetrator never meets a Child face to face.
+That harm includes cyber bullying and grooming.

-All Covered Persons working with children must follow the principles laid out in the ITF Safeguarding Code of Conduct in relation to online communication with children.
+All Covered Persons working with Children must follow the principles laid out in the ITF Safeguarding Code of Conduct in relation to online communication with Children.
 They should also have access to and follow the ITF Social Media Policy.